davidshq-contribute/open-semantic-search/docs/doc/modules/README.md

 ## Overview of services and main components

-The relations in this chart show dependencies and connections between services and main components witch show different directions than the data flow (see another [flowchart of document processing and data flow](#flowchart-of-document-processing-and-data-flow)).
+The relations in this chart show dependencies and connections between services and main components which show different directions than the data flow (see another [flowchart of document processing and data flow](#flowchart-of-document-processing-and-data-flow)).

 ```mermaid